W427697/Discord-/docs/writing-stories/mocking-modules.md

 To mock a module, create a file with the same name and in the same directory as the module you want to mock.
 For example, to mock a module named `session`, create a file next to it named `session.mock.js|ts`, with a few characteristics:

-- It should re-export all exports from the original module - using relative imports to import the original, as using a subpath or alias import would result in it importing itself.
+- It must import the original module using a relative import.
+  - Using a subpath or alias import would result in it importing itself.
+- It should re-export all exports from the original module.
 - It should use the `fn` utility to mock any necessary functionality from the original module.
 - It should not introduce side effects that could affect other tests or components.
 Mock files should be isolated and only affect the module they are mocking.